Connecting to the remote HPC system Torch

 Macs have had a terminal built in since the first version of OS X, since it is built on a UNIX-like operating system, leveraging many parts from BSD (Berkeley Software Distribution).
 The terminal can be quickly opened through the use of the Searchlight tool.
 Hold down the command key and press the spacebar.
 In the search bar that shows up type “terminal”, choose the terminal app from the list of results (it will look like a tiny, black computer screen) and you will be presented with a terminal window.
 Alternatively, you can find Terminal under “Utilities” in the Applications menu in the Finder.

-To connect to the gateway servers, simply open a terminal application and enter the following command:
+Open a terminal application and enter the following to connect to Torch:

-# this will connect you to Greene HPC cluster
+# this will connect you to Torch HPC cluster

 Windows